jawadshuaib/stock-valuation/README.md

-# Stock Valuation Calculator
+# Stock Valuation using Monte Carlo Simulations

-This repository provides a comprehensive stock valuation tool built using React, TypeScript, and Tailwind CSS, with ESLint and Prettier for code quality and formatting.
-The tool implements core financial concepts to calculate the intrinsic value of a stock using both Earnings Per Share (EPS) and Free Cash Flow (FCF) methodologies.
+This tool offers a robust and comprehensive approach to stock valuation, utilizing both Earnings Per Share (EPS) and Free Cash Flow (FCF) methodologies to calculate the intrinsic value of a stock.
+By incorporating advanced financial models and simulations, it provides a detailed analysis of a company's potential value.

+The app is built with React, TypeScript and Tailwind CSS.
+Code quality and consistency are ensured through the use of ESLint and Prettier.

 Live example: https://stock-valuation.netlify.app/

 ## Key Features

+- **Monte Carlo Simulations**: Incorporates Monte Carlo simulations to estimate the intrinsic value of a stock by accounting for uncertainty and variability in key financial parameters.
+This provides a more robust and comprehensive valuation.
 - **Growth Rate Modeling**: Simulates growth rate decay over time, transitioning from high initial growth to a sustainable terminal growth rate.
 This is quite sophisticated so I have provided more explanation in the [Growth Rate Decay Explanation](./documentation/GrowthRateDecayExplanation.md) section.
 - **Discounted Cash Flow Analysis**: Computes the intrinsic value of a stock by discounting projected earnings or free cash flows to their present value.
 - **Validation Layer**: Ensures input parameters are realistic and consistent with economic principles.